okogosov/PPL/README.md

 # PPL
 PPL is the Parenthesis Programming Language, in which all elements (statements, parameters, blocks) are enclosed in parentheses.
 PPL includes a preprocessor to simplify the writing programs and reduce the number of parentheses.

+Functions and data are stored in PPL as several kinds of Trees – root, NS, Functions, Configuration and may be displayed on Screen, saved and restored.

+PPL configuration is defined in the file Configuration.data and used when PPL runs or reloaded.

 PPL was developed  with Microsoft Developer Studio,C#, without using any third party packages.

 PPL is interpreted language, source code (format scr)  is translated into intermediate representation (format ppl) for immedeately execution.